-The extinction of neandertals is one of the major challenges for paleoanthropologists.
-Neandertals and modern humans are believed to have evolved from a common ancestor, Homo heidelbergensis, about 400,000 years ago – other hypothesis suggests that Homo heidelbergensis existed as an species only in an European niche, whilst there is a new parent species still to be defined.
-Anyway, such ancestors evolved into neandertals in Europe and into Homo sapiens in Africa.
+The extinction of Neandertals is a huge challenge for paleoanthropologists.
+Neandertals and modern humans are believed to have evolved from a common ancestor about 500,000 years ago.
+Some researchers usually thought of Homo heidelbergensis as this common ancestor, but other hypothesis suggests that Homo heidelbergensis existed as an species only in an European niche, whilst there is a new parent species yet to be found.
+In any case, the ancestor evolved into Neandertals in Europe and Homo sapiens in Africa.
 Neandertals lived in Eurasia 200,000 years before Homo sapiens arrived from Africa.
-About 60,000 years ago, modern humans migrated from Africa into Eurasia and then Western Europe.
-It is not known when they first met neandertals, but genetic evidence shows interbreeding between both species.
+About 60,000 years ago, succesful migrations of African modern humans came into Eurasia and then also quickly to Western Europe.
+It is not known when they first met Neandertals, but genetic evidence shows interbreeding between both species in different periods.

-A study by Tom Higham set the extinction of the last neandertals around 40,000 years ago.
+A study by Tom Higham et al set the extinction of the last Neandertals around 40,000 years ago.
 It is based on radiocarbon dating from 40 sites across Europe.
-Assuming that Homo sapiens first reached Europe about 45,000 years ago, this implies a period of neandertals + H. sapiens coexistence of around 5,000 years (10,000 years for other scientists).
+Assuming that Homo sapiens first reached Europe about 45,000 years ago, this implies a period of Neandertals & sapiens coexistence of between 5,000 and 10,0000 years.

-However, the study does not include remains from Gorham’s Cave in Gibraltar, where neandertals survived probably until 30,000 years ago.
-This is an important point somehow conditioning the conclusions of the study.
+However, the study does not include remains from Gorham’s Cave in Gibraltar, where Neandertals apparently survived until c.
+30,000 years ago.

-In any case, neandertals were really a successful species.
-They existed on the planet for 200,000 years, probably 300,000+ depending on the limit we set between neandertal origins and the ‘pre-neandertals’ populations.
-They survived massive climatic changes, their populations show big variation due to successful local adaptations… What could happen with them?
+We can clearly say that Homo neanderthalensis was a successful species.
+It existed on the planet likely for at least 300,000 years, depending on the limit we set between the Neandertal origins and the so called pre-Neandertal populations.
+They survived massive climatic changes, with subsequent local extinctions, expansions and adaptations… What could happen with them?

-The answer maybe: nothing in particular made them disappear, but a combination of factors impacting the neandertal populations along thousands of years.
-The timescale is long enough to imagine a slow, steady reduction in their number.
-Paola Villa and Wil Roebroeks discuss some hypotheses for the demise of neandertals, as a results of the superiority of Homo sapiens in a wide range of domains:
+The answer maybe: nothing in particular made them disappear, but a combination of factors impacting the Neandertal populations for thousands of years.
+The time scale is long enough to consider a slow, steady reduction in their number.
+Paola Villa and Wil Roebroeks discuss some hypotheses for the demise of Neandertals as a result of the theoretically superiority of Homo sapiens in a wide range of domains:

 - Inventiveness and capacity for innovation